-You’re driving home after watching the Super Bowl and you’ve had one too many drinks.
-You see the flashing blue and red lights in the rearview and think – what should you do?
+You’re driving home after a night out and you’ve had one too many drinks.
+You see the flashing blue and red lights in the rear view and think – what should you do?

 Of course, the best practice is to not drink too much and drive, but mistakes happen.

 There’s no full-proof plan to prevent an arrest once you’re pulled over.
-However, there are actions you can take to help protect you from arrest and help your attorney later defend your case in court.
+However, you can take actions to help protect you from arrest and help your attorney later defend your case in court.

-The main thing to keep in mind is a police officer who suspects you of operating while intoxicated or impaired is collecting evidence against you.
+The main thing to keep in mind is a police officer who suspects you of drunk driving is collecting evidence against you.
 This means the guiding principle to follow is limit the evidence you give to the police officer.

 Do not admit to drinking.
 Doesn’t matter if you smell like a gin distillery.
 Doesn’t matter if you’ve had half a thimble.
 The prosecutor will use admissions of drinking against you.